FirespriteLtd/website/site/content/careers/pages/technical-animator-ref-ftan01.md

 * Unreal Engine experience is preferred but not essential
 * Console development experience would be advantageous

-If you believe you have the right skills and experience for a role on an exciting new project, please email your C.V. and supporting portfolio, to [jobs@firesprite.com](mailto:jobs@firesprite.com)
+If you believe you have the right skills and experience for a role on an exciting new project, please email your C.V. and supporting portfolio to jobs@firesprite.com with the Job Code or hit the apply button below..

 JOB CODE: FTAN01